saturneric/GpgFrontend-Manual/src/content/docs/appendix/translate-interface.md

 2. You will find some ts files(.ts) at path [`resource/lfs/locale/ts`](https://github.com/saturneric/GpgFrontend/tree/main/resource/lfs/locale/ts)
 3. Add a new language: Create a new file; see [locale codes](https://saimana.com/list-of-country-locale-code/).
-4. To edit or update an existing language, navigate to the path `resource/lfs/locale/ts`.
+4. To edit or update an existing language: Just by modifying the corresponding ts file.

 ## Before starting your work

 Before starting your work, it is no longer necessary to contact me.
 Please ensure you have a thorough understanding of Qt Linguist and its usage.
 You can directly edit the files, or use the Qt Linguist GUI Tool for editing.

-## Updates to Translation Work Process

-- **For correcting existing translations**: You can directly modify the ts files and then send them to me via email.
-- **For adding a new language translation**: You can generate new ts files using the Qt Linguist command line tools.
-If you are not technically inclined and are unsure how to use these tools, you can email me, and I will provide you with the appropriate ts file.

 ## Hand in your work